garcia-s/flutter-waygets/README.md

 - A way to comunicate with hyprland workspaces
 - Support for other input devices
 - A Display manager version ????
-I'll definitely love to be able to do a whlode DE in just flutter
+I'll definitely love to be able to do a whole DE in just flutter